SECRETARY OF LABOR

 Now I don’t know but I suspect that the union workers that voted for Trump did not vote for him because they thought he would eliminate non-union workers.
 They voted for their pocket books.
 So I’m very concerned that he nominated someone who favors union workers over all other workers.
 He never ran on that.

-(As an aside and I think I have mentioned this before m in the oral argument before, when one of the attorneys arguing finished he backed up and missed his chair and fell flat on his ass and even the judges laughed.)
+(As an aside and I think I have mentioned this before in the oral argument before, when one of the attorneys finished arguing he backed up and missed his chair and fell flat on his ass and even the judges laughed.)

 Now a big difference in voting in a union election and voting in a presidential election is that in union election you have to pay money if they win.